davidbsp/patrolling_sim/README.md

 Results of the experiments are stored in the 'results' folder.

-For running a particular experiment, use the run-exp.sh script template.
+In order to run a particular experiment, use the run-exp.sh script template.
 It is convenient to copy this file in a new file that you can edit as you wish.
 For example, the current version of run_exp.sh allows to run an experiment for DISlabs, with 8 robots, 30 minutes, using DTAP algorithm, and other standard parameters.